nicoleshklover/Data_Analysis_Final_Project/README.md

 1. Data Import (reading the data into R).
 2. Data Tidying (arranging the data into something we can work with)
 3. Understanding the data: <br>
-  a.
-Transforming variables. <br>
+  a) Transforming variables. <br>
-  b.
-Visualizing (using ggplot2 to show distribution of variables, relationships between variables, and to hypothesize). <br>
+  b) Visualizing (using ggplot2 to show distribution of variables, relationships between variables, and to hypothesize). <br>
-  c.
-Modelling: using a few of the tools we have learned during the course (like hypothesis testing, regression, analysis of variance, etc.) to examine our hypothesis. <br>
+  c) Modelling: using a few of the tools we have learned during the course (like hypothesis testing, regression, analysis of variance, etc.) to examine our hypothesis. <br>
 4. Communicating our findings via a written report. <br><br>